 Spinify uses information from all the leaderboards you run, you determine which are activity leaderboards and which are outcome leaderboards, to collect performance information on staff and populate the two by two grid.

-We all know that activities drive outcomes and the axis of the Spinify Performance Grid show these key areas.
-Activities are tasks such as phone calls, meeting appointments, emails or quotes sent to customers.
-Outcomes are the end result of doing the expected amount of activities be that sales, deals, closeouts or settlements.
+We all know that activities drive outcomes and the axis of the Spinify Performance Grid shows these key areas.
+Activities are tasks such as phone calls, meeting appointments, emails, or quotes sent to customers.
+Outcomes are the end result of doing the expected amount of activities be that sales, deals, closeouts, or settlements.